 Paying for Star Warriors

 The idea of a U.S. Space Corps conjures up a mental image of astronauts strapped into space fighters armed with laser beams.
 But as Smith notes in his essay, the current Space Command is different from the rest of the Air Force, because flying isn't its mission — its earthbound personnel launch and supervise satellites.
 Even so, he writes, its units are organized into squadrons, units and wings that even borrow patches and logos from famous aviation units.
 He thinks that conveys the wrong message — that the Air Force "does not value space, space power or its space professionals."

 In Smith's vision, the Space Corps not only would support terrestrial military efforts, but in some situations would take the lead.
 In the event of an attack against U.S. satellites, for example, the Space Corps' commander might direct other services to attack targets on Earth in order to thwart the space attackers.
 He also sees it acting as a sort of orbital police force, which would protect the commercial U.S. space industry and ensure that "all lawful and non-hostile actors enjoy the full benefits of spacefaring, regardless of national origin."

-It would be up to Congress to create a separate military arm, and it's unclear how much support the concept would have.
-But President Trump is pushing for a big boost in defense spending, including spending more to develop both defensive and offensive space weapons, so creation of an orbital force conceivably could become part of the debate.
+It would be up to Congress to create a separate military arm.
+But President Trump is pushing for it and a big boost in defense spending, including spending more to develop both defensive and offensive space weapons, so creation of an orbital force conceivably could become part of the debate.